 About

-Enyi Okpara is the Calleva Assistant Conductor of Bournemouth Symphony Orchestra, after winning the BSO’s Calleva Conducting Competition in 2024.
-He is also the Artistic Director and Founder of Elysium Music and was recently listed on Classic FM’s Rising Stars List for 2025, as one of “30 incredible musicians under 30”.
+Enyi Okpara is the newly appointed Fellow Conductor of the London Philharmonic Orchestra for the 2026/27 Season.
+He is currently the Calleva Assistant Conductor of Bournemouth Symphony Orchestra, after winning the BSO’s Calleva Conducting Competition in 2024, the Artistic Director and Founder of Elysium Music, and was recently listed on Classic FM’s Rising Stars List for 2025, as one of “30 incredible musicians under 30”.

-Enyi has performed with some of the country’s leading soloists including Alim Beisembayev, Julian Bliss, Danny Driver, Milly Forrest, Joe Stilgoe and Ayanna Witter-Johnson.
-The upcoming season sees him perform with Johannes Moser, Nikita Boriso-Glebsky, Anna Lapwood, Elizabeth Watts, Thomas Luke and Martin James Bartlett.
+Enyi has performed with some of the world’s leading soloists including Esther Abrami, Alim Beisembayev, Julian Bliss, Danny Driver, Milly Forrest, Clare Hammond, Martin James Bartlett, Thomas Luke, Fergus McCreadie, Johannes Moser, Joe Stilgoe and Ayanna Witter-Johnson.

 Hugely passionate about music outreach, accessibility, and education, Enyi is the Artistic Director and Founder of Elysium Music.
 Founded in September 2021, Elysium is a charity dedicated to collaborative projects between young professional musicians and children.
 It bridges the gap between music in schools and conservatoire music making by providing side-by-side projects, workshops and resources to provide school musicians with a real flavour of life as a professional musician.

 Growing up in Camden, North London, Enyi’s musical journey started initially as a percussionist and saxophonist and member of the Camden Music Hub.
-Enyi studied for an MA in Orchestral Conducting with Sian Edwards at the Royal Academy of Music, where he held the Derek Butler Award.
-He graduated in 2024 with Distinction, was awarded a DipRAM prize for outstanding final recital, and won HRH Princess Alice, The Duchess of Gloucester Prize for exemplary studentship and performance.
+Enyi studied conducting with Sian Edwards at the Royal Academy of Music, where he held the Derek Butler Award.
+He graduated in 2024 with Distinction, was awarded a DipRAM prize for outstanding final recital, won the Conducting Prize for highest final recital mark, and won HRH Princess Alice, The Duchess of Gloucester Prize for exemplary studentship and performance at graduation.
 Enyi recently appeared on BBC Radio 3’s This Classical Life presented by Jess Gillam, and the podcast Things People Do, hosted by Joe Marler and Tom Fordyce.